go-chat-bot/bot/README.md

 ### Telegram

-To deploy your go-bot to slack, you need to:
+To deploy your go-bot to Telegram, you need to:

 * Follow Telegram instructions to [create a new bot user](https://core.telegram.org/bots#3-how-do-i-create-a-bot) and get your token
 * Import the package `github.com/go-chat-bot/bot/telegram`